Featured Bat Bro Video

 Cons: a bit endloaded / slightly lower exit velos than The Goods & Gunner

-5) Stinger Guardian BBCOR
+5) Stinger Nuke BBCOR

 Trace's favorite BBCOR!
 Also know as the "Budget Goods", the Nuke is legitimately one of the top power-hitting BBCOR bats, but also cheaper and more durable than a lot of the others.
 This bat was super fun to swing as it performs incredibly on mishit balls or off-balance swings, and it put up the highest exit velo we've ever seen on our channel.
 Also one of our favorite grip/knob/taper feels.

 This is a very endloaded bat though so make sure you're very comfortable with an endloaded drop-3 swing weight before you decide to go with the Nuke.